diogotoporcov/diogotoporcov/README.md

 <div align="justify">
   <p>
    Systems Analysis and Development student at the Federal Institute of São Paulo (IFSP), seeking internship, trainee, or junior opportunities to apply and further develop my technical skills in real-world environments.
 I developed Finder v2, a Python API built with FastAPI for image database management, featuring a high-performance tool capable of identifying duplicate images within milliseconds.
-In November, I completed my undergraduate research project, where I developed a machine learning model to predict sepsis in hospitalized patients, serving as a decision-support tool to help healthcare professionals make more accurate clinical decisions and reduce hospital mortality associated with the condition
+In November, I completed my undergraduate research project, where I developed a machine learning model to predict sepsis in hospitalized patients, serving as a decision-support tool to help healthcare professionals make more accurate clinical decisions and reduce hospital mortality associated with the condition.
   </p>
 </div>